 |1 January and 31 March||1 April following their third birthday|

-You can choose to only use the 15 free childcare hours and childcare providers cannot insist that you 'add-on' extras such as food costs or additional hours of childcare.
+You can choose to only use free hours and childcare providers cannot insist that you 'add-on' extras such as food costs or additional hours of childcare.

 Other financial help available to support with childcare costs